Fellowship of Evangelical Bible Churches: Beliefs

 The Fellowship of Evangelical Bible Churches holds an orthodox Trinitarian theology, the infallible inspiration of the Scriptures, and is dispensational premillennial in eschatology.
 The body recognizes two ordinances — baptism and the Lord's supper.
 They practice water baptism of believers by immersion, but will recognize as valid other modes when administered by others, or when immersion is impossible due to a medical condition.
 Open communion is observed with bread and fruit of the vine.
 The Fellowship of Evangelical Bible Churches exists to increase fellowship between member congregations, promote evangelism and missions, and represent the congregations through membership in boards and organizations outside the FEBC.

 Membership

-In 2003 the FEBC in North America had 3620 members (Canada - 2170; USA - 1450) in 36 congregations (Canada - 20; USA - 16), as well as 5 churches in Argentina and Paraguay.
+In 2003 the FEBC in North America had 3,620 members (Canada - 2,170; USA - 1,450) in 36 congregations (Canada - 20; USA - 16), as well as 5 churches in Argentina and Paraguay.
 The Fellowship Focus is a bi-monthly magazine published by the FEBC.
 The conference headquarters are located in Omaha, Nebraska, having been moved there from Mountain Lake, Minnesota in 1956.
 They hold membership in the Evangelical Fellowship of Canada (org.
-1964), the National Association of Evangelicals (USA, org.
-1942) and the Mennonite World Conference.
+1964), and the Mennonite World Conference, and until January, 2023, they had held membership with the National Association of Evangelicals (USA, org.
+1942).

 In 2013, there were 44 congregations included on the FEBC rolls.
 Most of the churches were in the U.S. and Canada, with one being in Paraguay.

+In 2025, there were 40 churches part of the FEBC.
+23 of the churches are in Canada, (from Western Ontario to British Columbia), and 17 are in the U.S. (Wisconsin to Oregon and Oklahoma north to the Canadian border).